 Speaking of power, the Alpine PDR-V75 5 channel amplifier supplies 75 watts RMS x 4 and 250 watts RMS x 1 (for the subwoofer channel) if you’re operating at 4 ohms.
-At 2 ohms, you get 100w RMS power per channel and 350 watts for the subwoofer.
+At 2 ohms, you get 100 watts RMS power per channel and 350 watts for the subwoofer.

-For more listening flexibility, this 5-channel amp has high and low pass crossovers plus a variable bass boost which you can play around with to get the right amount of thump.
-You can also conveniently adjust subwoofer levels from the driver’s seat by using a remote bass level control bass knob called the RUX-KNOB.
+For more listening flexibility, this 5-channel amp has high and low pass crossovers plus a variable bass boost which you can play around with to get the right amount of punch.
+It also added a subsonic filter.
+You can also conveniently adjust subwoofer levels from the driver’s seat by using a remote bass level control knob called the RUX-KNOB.
 However, this bass remote is sold separately and doesn’t come in the box.

 Overall, the Alpine PDR-V75 from the PDR-Power series is a powerful Class D amp equipped with advanced specs to deliver pure sound.
 It has a pretty steep price range though.

 - Improved Class D technology